Hotmoka/hotmoka/tutorial/Takamaka.md

 to work on both Windows and Linux machines.

-Assuming that you have correctly installed the Tendermint executable in your machine, we can now use it in our experiments.
+Assuming that you have correctly installed the Tendermint executable in your machine, you can now use it in our experiments.
 For that, make the following changes to the `blockchain` Eclipse project: modify `module-info.java`, since the code will now depend on the Tendermint node of Hotmoka: